William Dargan: Biography

 When Dargan came back to Ireland, he was occupied by minor construction projects, including rebuilding the main street of Banbridge and the 13 kilometers long Kilbeggan branch of the Grand Canal.
 After Irish parliament decided to launch a plan for the very first railway, the Dublin and Kingstown Railway in 1825, Dargan had become increasingly invested in this project.
 To fight against the skepticism of any railway program in Ireland, Dargan spent a considerable amount of unpaid time promoting this first railway of Ireland, working along with engineer Charles Vignoles to plan the route.
 After a persistent effort of Dargan, the Dublin and Kingstown Railway was able to be opened on 17 December 1834, with eight trains in each direction, at full capacity.
 He next constructed the water communication between Lough Erne and Belfast, afterwards known as the Ulster Canal, a signal triumph of engineering and constructive ability.
+He was also the engineer for the Belfast waterworks, two reservoirs located in the Old Park district of north Belfast, completed in 1842.

+In the late 1830s, Dargan was approached by the Belfast Ballast Board to address a maritime issues.
+Shipping navigation into Belfast was severely hindered because the mouth of the River Lagan consisted of shifting tidal mudflats, preventing large vessels from reaching the docks.

+Between 1841 and 1846, Dargan executed a grand engineering scheme to rectify the river's winding route.
+He designed and oversaw the excavation of a massive, straight deep-water channel directly through the mudflats.
+Initially named the Dargan Channel in his honor, it was later renamed the Victoria Channel following the royal visit of 1849.
+The vast amounts of soil, clay, and silt excavated from the riverbed during the cutting of the channel were systematically deposited on the eastern side of the new trench.
+This massive land reclamation effort created a new, artificial landmass that was initially named Dargan's Island.
+The channel and Island were renamed after Queen Victoria's 1849 royal visit.
+Dargan Road, Dargan Drive, Dargan Crescent and Dargan House are named after him.